 A burger patty made with TVP and VWG, plus lots of umami from mushrooms, mushroom powder, Marmite, tomato paste, and a beafy broth base.

-In a large enough bowl to hold all you burger mix, rehydrate 1 cup of TVP with 7/8 cup of very hot/boiling beaf broth.
+In a large bowl, rehydrate 1 cup of TVP with 7/8 cup of very hot/boiling beaf or vegetable broth.
 You can make your own beaf broth by following the recipe here.

 Heat 2T of olive oil in a frying pan on medium-high.
 Once hot, add sliced mushrooms and stir until they begin to lose moisture.
 (About 3 minutes.)